nixworks/public/news/2005/02/2/index.md

 ##### Jerusalem
 ### [ Jerusalem-Israel: Horst Kohler, President of Germany, has a special audience in the Knesset, the highest chamber of Israel.
 Speaking in German, he says that Germany has to fight more aggressively against anti-semitism and far-right parties. ](/news/2005/02/2/jerusalem-israel-horst-kaphler-president-of-germany-has-a-special-audience-in-the-knesset-the-highest-chamber-of-israel-speaking-in-ge.md)
-_Context: German language, Germany, Horst Kohler, Israel, Jerusalem, anti-semitic, parliament in Israel_
+_Context: German language, Germany, Horst Kohler, Israel, Jerusalem, adherence to a religion, parliament in Israel_

 ##### Star Trek: Enterprise
 ### [ The cancellation of "Star Trek: Enterprise" is announced, marking the end of 18 consecutive years of "Star Trek" on television. ](/news/2005/02/2/the-cancellation-of-star-trek-enterprise-is-announced-marking-the-end-of-18-consecutive-years-of-star-trek-on-television.md)